 Developed in collaboration with several Philadelphia art institutions, this program helps students practice literacy skills while exploring works of art.
 On a visit to the Barnes Foundation, students discuss the collection and record their responses to it in a journal.
 Each class receives a teacher’s notebook with an orientation DVD, teaching posters from five art institutions, and pre- and post-visit literacy and art activities.

 Art Speaks! is organized and administered by the Philadelphia Museum of Art, in partnership with the Barnes Foundation, the Institute of Contemporary Art at the University of Pennsylvania, and the Pennsylvania Academy of the Fine Arts.

 The Art of Looking shows students how the elements of composition (light, line, color, space) are connected to other subject areas.
 Led by Barnes educators, this program consists of an in-classroom lesson and a visit to the Barnes.
 Fifth graders examine light and shadow from artistic and scientific perspectives, and sixth graders use mathematical vocabulary to analyze paintings.
 At both grade levels, students compare and contrast works of art and participate in a hands-on project in their school classrooms before visiting the Barnes Foundation to continue the discussion in front of the works of art.

-Additional funding from the May and Stanley Smith Charitable Trust.
+Additional funding provided by the Connelly Foundation and the May and Stanley Smith Charitable Trust.